Hamza Younés: Aris

 On 20 July 2018, after a year playing with BB Erzurumspor and Al Ahli, Younés has agreed to return to Greek Super League and sign contract until the summer of 2020 with Aris.
 On 2 September 2018, the Tunisian striker received a high cross from Manolis Tzanakakis and tapped it in with his chest, thus scoring his first goal for the season and opening the score in a 2–0 home win against AEL.
 On 17 September 2018, he opened the score with a penalty in a 2–0 home win against Levadiakos.
-On 30 September 2018, he scored in a 2-0 home win against Asteras Tripoli, successfully converting a penalty won by Mateo García.
-On 25 November 2018, Hamza Younés scored twice in added time as an astonishing finish matchday clash against OFI ended in a superb 2-1 win for the Salonica club at the Theodoros Vardinogiannis Stadium.
-One week later, he opened the scored with a penalty kick in an eventual 1-1 home draw against Panathinaikos.
+On 30 September 2018, he scored in a 2–0 home win against Asteras Tripoli, successfully converting a penalty won by Mateo García.
+On 25 November 2018, Younés scored twice in added time as an astonishing finish matchday clash against OFI ended in a 2–1 win for the Salonica club at the Theodoros Vardinogiannis Stadium.
+One week later, he opened the scored with a penalty kick in an eventual 1–1 home draw against Panathinaikos.

-On 18 March 2019, Hamza came in as a substitute and scored in an emphatic 5-0 home win against Apollon Smyrnis, returning to goals after three-and-a-half months.
-On 22 April 2019, his goal helped the team to a 2-1 away win against Panetolikos.
-On 5 May 2019, in the last matchday of the season, he was the undisputed MVP of an astounding 7-2 home win against Xanthi, scoring 1 goal and providing his teammates with 2 assists.
+On 18 March 2019, Younés came in as a substitute and scored in a 5–0 home win against Apollon Smyrnis, returning to goals after three-and-a-half months.
+On 22 April 2019, his goal helped the team to a 2–1 away win against Panetolikos.
+On 5 May 2019, in the last matchday of the season, he was the undisputed MVP of a 7–2 home win against Xanthi, scoring one goal and providing his teammates with two assists.

 Petrolul Ploiești

-On 9 September 2019 Younés signed a contract with Petrolul Ploiești.
+On 9 September 2019, Younés signed a contract with Petrolul Ploiești.

 International career

-On 28 May 2014, he made his debut for Tunisia, playing in the last 4 minutes of a 1–0 friendly win against South Korea.
-His second cap came in a 0–1 friendly loss to Belgium.
+On 28 May 2014, he made his debut for Tunisia, playing in the last four minutes of a 1–0 friendly win against South Korea.
+His second cap came in a 1–0 friendly loss to Belgium.

-International stats

 Personal life

 Hamza married a Romanian woman in Ploiești in 2016, with whom he has a child.